viktorolatunji/Project-Portfolio/README.md

 ### Data Source

-Company Website: The primary dataset used for this analysis is the 'Sales_data.csv' file, containing detailed information about each sale made by the company across the globe.
+Company Website: The company had 3 different datasets labelled "Sales Data","Order Data" and the "Purchase Data" generated from the central point of 7 regions, the company website.

 ### Technology